 Event Image

 Classical

-POST-CONCERT: Stay for a short informal Q&A immediately after the concert.
+POST CONCERT: Stay for a short informal Q&A immediately after the concert

 Location Paxton House

-subvenue Marquee
+subvenue Ballroom

+Event Image